 - Plan to travel frequently?
 If so, consider getting a fly rod that packs into 4 or more pieces - they are far easier to travel with.

-There's such a dizzying variety of fly rods available, new anglers - and even experienced ones - can get "turned around" when deciding what to get.
+There's such a dizzying variety of fly fishing rods available, new anglers - and even experienced ones - can get "turned around" when deciding what to get.
 Because of this, when shopping for a fly rod I've found that it is often best to "eliminate" what you don't want first - which greatly shortens the list.

 For all anglers, remove anything from the list that sells for less than $200.
 Those fly rods are $200 or less for a reason.
 While the ultra-cheap fly rods work well enough for the kids, for wild trout fishing in New Zealand....forget it.

 Beginner anglers will also want to strike off their list any fast-action fly rods.
-Fast-action fly rods aren't the best to learn on, and also lack the small stream flexibility that slow-action and mid-action fly rods provide.
+Fast-action fly fishing rods aren't the best to learn on, and also lack the small stream flexibility that slow-action and mid-action fly rods provide.
 By and large, most new anglers will want to go with a mid-action fly rod unless the bulk of their fishing will occur on very small streams (in which case a slow-action fly rod may be a better choice).

-New anglers will also want to remove all real expensive fly rods from the list, too.
+New anglers will also want to remove all real expensive fly fishing rods from the list, too.
 While there are most definitely performance improvements between an "intermediate priced" rod and one that costs $800 or more, new anglers will not notice the differences.

 Finally, new anglers who are "starting with nothing" in terms of fly fishing gear almost certainly will want to buy what is known as a "Fly Rod Combo."
 A fly rod combo contains a perfectly matched and balanced fly rod outfit.
 A fly rod outfit consists of the fly rod, the fly reel and the fly line - usually along with a fly rod tube/case to carry it all.
 Moreover, the price savings on fly rod combos is often significant compared to buying individual pieces separately.